|Swap Coordinator:||ChristineMM (contact)|

 Now that the rules are out of the way I wish you luck and fun while trying this technique.

-If you want to read more about this book to see what it is like, I have published a book review of it on my blog which you can read here.
+If you want to read more about this book I have published a book review of it on my blog which you can read here.

 Thanks!
 Have fun!